 Yes.
 Although, the public perception and laws in other states have changed in recent years regarding marijuana, it is still illegal in Florida.
 Marijuana is still a punishable by jail and depending on how you are charged can be a felony.
 If you are charged with Possession of Marijuana the amount of marijuana you have makes the difference of whether you are charged with a felony or a misdemeanor.
 Possession of Marijuana Less than 20 Grams is a first degree misdemeanor.
 Possession of Marijuana More than 20 Grams is a third degree felony.
 If you are charged with Possession of Hash Oil, Possession of Hashish, or Possession of Cannabinoids are third degree felonies.

 Can you get Drug Court on your case?

 There are certain requirements to be eligible for Drug Court.
 Even if you meet the statutory eligibility requirements, you still may not be offered Drug Court.
-An experience drug lawyer will help you make the determination of whether Drug Court is right for you and if it is the right choice for you, help get you accepted into the program.
+An experienced drug lawyer will help you make the determination of whether Drug Court is right for you, and if it is the right choice for you, help get you accepted into the program.
 Read more about Drug Court.

 Contact us for a free strategy session regarding your drug case.
 The attorneys and staff at Keller, Melchiorre & Walsh have the experience, resources, and reputation to take on drug cases and achieve the justice you deserve.
 Click here to read what our clients say about us and click here to see our recent results.